Numynum/who-taunted/README.md

 ## About
 Tracks player taunts and displays who they taunted, what ability they used to taunt, and if it failed in some way.

-Help localaize on Curseforge! https://www.curseforge.com/wow/addons/who-taunted/localization
+Help localize on Curseforge! https://www.curseforge.com/wow/addons/who-taunted/localization

 ## Change Log
 **v1.3.3**